- 15 likes

-Kim Fung: One of our favourite addresses for dim sum
+Kim Fung: One of our favourites for dim sum

 Kim Fung Restaurant, formerly known as Kam Fung, has been open for over 40 years now!
 Located in the heart of Chinatown, this unique establishment serves some of our favourite dim sum in town.

-Dim sum (not to be confused with dumplings, which is more of a component) is a set of small bites from Cantonese cuisine.
-They can be stuffed, steamed, boiled, fried, etc. We appreciate dim sum because the bites are presented to the tables by the staff on rolling carts following the tradition of Chinese dim sum!
+Dim sum is a traditional Cantonese meal that includes a large selection of small plates, and is usually enjoyed for brunch.
+They can be stuffed, steamed, boiled, fried, etc. We appreciate dim sum because the plates are presented to the tables on carts, following the tradition!
 Plus, the steamed bites are often presented in beautiful bamboo baskets used to cook them.

 Kim Fung is the restaurant of Benny Shek, a businessman who arrived in Montreal in 1996.
-Formerly called Kam Fung Restaurant, the restaurant changed its name to Kim Fung which means “Gold” and “Rich” in Chinese – “it was to become rich!” (laughs).
-Located on the second floor of a shopping mall, one finds Kim Fung by walking around the establishment and arrives at a huge room with a seating capacity of 380!
+Formerly called Kam Fung Restaurant, the address changed its name to Kim Fung which means “Gold” and “Rich” in Chinese – “it was to become rich!” (laughs).
+Located on the second floor of a shopping mall, Kim Fung’s dining room has a seating capacity of 380!
 Needless to say, the restaurant is bustling from opening to closing every day of the week.
 Kim Fung’s decor is strongly inspired by traditional Chinese culture.
 There are large red carpets, numerous dragon sculptures, murals, guardian lions and, of course, huge tables to share a nice meal with friends or family.

 Kim Fung’s offer is not half-hearted!
 They offer an extensive menu for all palates.
 There are several varieties of soups and a wide selection of appetizers, including crab claws stuffed with shrimp, spring rolls, steamed oysters, and more.
 As for the main courses, the menu is divided into seven categories: seafood, fish, chicken (classics such as general tao and orange chicken), duck (half or whole and prepared in various ways), meat (curried beef, filet mignon, pork chops, lamb stew, etc.), tofu and vegetable dishes, and noodle and rice dishes.